nicholaswmin/fsm/.github/CONTRIBUTING.md

 - [Minimal API](#minimal-api)
 - [Robust](#robust)

+> not generic principles; they are specific to this package.

 ### Zero Maintenance

+Read: [Avoid software rot][rot]

-> Strong indicator the package is *safe* for long-term use without requiring
+> A package *safe* for long-term use without requiring any maintenance.
-> any maintenance.
 > It should work without generating any warnings, security advisories etc.

 - Must not have dependencies, in any form: